Non-orthogonal Spin-Momentum Locking: The spin-orbit impurity scattering

 We further assume dilute impurity limit $n_i \ll \lambda_F^{-3}$ where $n_i$ is the impurity concentration and $\lambda_F$ is the Fermi wavelength of the scattered electrons.
-In this limit, the interference between multiple scatterings can be neglected.
+In this limit, we neglect the interference between multiple scattering events.